 Daily Program1 km = 0,62 miles

-Saturday: Embarkation in Amsterdam between 2 PM and 3 PM.
+Saturday: Embarkation in Amsterdam the latest at 2 PM

-Embarkation and check-in where the crew will welcome you on board is between 2 PM and 3 PM in Amsterdam.
+Embarkation and check-in where the crew will welcome you on board is at 2 PM in Amsterdam.
 At approximately 3 PM the barge will leave Amsterdam to sail over the Amsterdam-Rhine Canal to Wijk bij Duurstede on the Rhine where you will spend your first night.

 Sunday: Wijk bij Duurstede sailing to Wageningen/Rhenen.
 Cycling from Wageningen/Rhenen – Arnhem**50KM

 While you are enjoying breakfast, the barge will sail to Wageningen where, following the distribution of bicycles, you are finally off and cycling through the picturesque river valley of the Rhine.
 Along the way you will visit the protected nature reserve “De Blauwe Kamer” (the Blue Chamber), followed by the woods and moorlands of Veluwe National Park.
 The 5400 hectare park is home to many plant and animal species and, importantly, the Kröller-Müller Museum, the largest private Van Gogh collection in the world.
 Late in the day you pedal through the suburbs and past lovely parks such as Sonsbeek and Zijpendaal to Arnhem, where you spend the night close to the city centre.

 Monday: from Arnhem - Doesburg ; Doesburg – Vorden – Zutphen **.
 During dinner sailing from Zutphen to Deventer55KM